 Technical requirements are usually introduced by government authorities with a legitimate public policy objective in mind - for example, protecting human health and safety, animal and plant life and health or the environment or safeguarding consumers from deceptive practices.
 Nevertheless, in some cases, they are more restrictive than necessary to protect that legitimate objective, and become barriers to trade.
-Adjusting products and production processes to comply with different requirements in export markets, as well safety and energy efficiency of the home appliances.
+Adjusting products and production processes to comply with different requirements in export markets, as well increase product costs and time-to-market, and can safety and energy efficiency of the home appliances.